 - Improving service design through the use of informatics

 - Service design for quality improvement

 - Improving service delivery through use of technology

 - Cost-effective service design

-The taught component of the course is a mixture of lectured material, syndicate or group work, practical work, online learning and forum activities.
+The taught component of the course is a mixture of lectures, seminars, syndicate/group work, practicals, online learning and forum activities.
 Module leaders are experts in their fields and are supported by external speakers working in organisations at the forefront of their fields.

 Healthcare is a dynamic sector with ever increasing demands worldwide.
 There is a constant need for experts with the knowledge, skills and expertise to manage and drive innovation, implement change and improve quality and efficiency in healthcare services.

 As a graduate of HOM, you will have a broad range of career opportunities open to you within managerial or organisational leadership roles.
 With additional experience, you would expect to progress into a key executive role in the healthcare sector, which would involve leading and overseeing programmes, service transformation and policy.

 You'll be studying in an environment surrounded by professionals from a range of industries and sectors; including hearing directly from industry experts and guest speakers in many of our modules.